Admissions & Transfer Credit

 - Coursework done at UCLA Summer School will automatically appear on your DPR/DAR.
 For coursework done at any other institution, you must request that the institution, including UCLA Extension, attended send an official transcript to Admissions.

 - You may not take courses that repeat material you have already completed.
 If you are attempting to repeat a course because you received a grade of C- or below at UCLA, you may only do so if the grade transfers (see chart above).

 - For Psychology Majors only: Courses taken at a 4 year institution that post to your DPR/DAR as upper division Psychology will automatically be used to fulfill major elective credit.
-For Psychology, Psychobiology, and Cognitive Science Majors: If you take a course that you would like to petition for a specific course requirement for your major, e.g., Psych 135, etc., you must, after the course appears on your DPR/DAR, submit a Departmental Review Petition to the Undergraduate Advising Office, 1531 Franz, and include a copy of the syllabus, course description, and, if requested, papers or exams for the course.
+For Psychology, Psychobiology, and Cognitive Science Majors: If you take a course that you would like to petition for a specific course requirement for your major, e.g., Psych 135, etc., you must, after the course appears on your DPR/DAR, submit a Departmental Review Petition to the Undergraduate Advising Office, 2812 Life Sciences Building, and include a copy of the syllabus, course description, and, if requested, papers or exams for the course.
 If approved, Psychology Counselors will be able to apply the course to the Major section of your DPR/DAR.